 In April 1983, a jury in Tennessee found Edmund Zagorski guilty of two counts of first-degree murder.
 The judge sentenced the 29-year-old to death.
 Zagorski had murdered two men in the commission of a 1982 robbery.
 Thanks to teams of death house lawyers, the double murderer, 34 years later, was still on death row at the Riverbend Maximum Security Prison in Nashville, Tennessee.

-In his latest death house petition, Zagorski had rejected death by lethal injection in favor of the electric chair.
-The last person in Tennessee to die by electricity was a killer named Daryl Holtan who was executed in 2007.
-Before Holtan, it was William Tines in 1960.
-Nationwide, since 2000, only fourteen other condemned men had been so dispatched.
+In his 2017 death house petition, Zagorski rejected death by lethal injection in favor of the electric chair.
+The last person in Tennessee executed this way was a killer named Daryl Holtan who was dispatched in 2007.
+Before Holtan it was William Tines in 1960.
+Nationwide, since 2000, only fourteen other condemned men had died on the hot seat.

 Just before he died in the chair, Zagorski said, "Let's rock!"

 As a capital punishment matter, the Zagorski case makes a mockery of our system of criminal justice.
 This is no way to implement the death sentence.
 Keeping a convicted, death sentenced killer alive this long is ridiculous.
-Either dispatch him within a couple of years of his conviction or let him live.
-The way death sentences are carried out today should offend both pro and anti-death penalty advocates.
-"Let's Rock?"
-Give me a break.
+Either dispatch them within a couple of years of their convictions and appeals or let them live.
+The way death sentences are carried out should offend both pro and anti-death penalty advocates.